inductiva/inductiva/inductiva/coastal/README.md

 Note: You can follow this example in a notebook or run the script `random_bathymetry_demo.py` available in this folder, that contains all the code snippets exhibited here.
-If that script
+Don't forget to insert your API key for the script to work!

 The bathymetry that we use can be loaded from a real scenario or randomly generated by us.
 To avoid having to download any data for now, we will start by run a simulation